 |They can carry out lots of different services in one package, such as preparing the body and planning the service.
 This can be cheaper than hiring several people to do separate jobs.||They'll ask a lot of questions in a short amount of time in order to start planning.
 Some people may find this overwhelming.|

 |They can help your family make decisions at a difficult time.||Your family might not agree with their approach.|

 |They must stick to the pricing standards set by their governing bodies.||Prices are still high and no one knows what the maximum cost is.|

-|Your family should be able to pay the director up to 30 days after the funeral or use a payment plan.||Most funeral directors expect customers to pay all the fees upfront.|
+|Your family should be able to pay the director up to 30 days after the funeral or use a payment plan.||Some funeral directors expect customers to pay all the fees up front.|

 A minister will lead a religious service.
 An officiant can lead a humanist (non-religious) service, or it can be hosted by a family member or friend.